 The bodywork is extremely rare, with only around 50 examples ever made.
 Ralphs Coaches of Longford had the biggest single fleet with 26 Bustler bodies on Ford chassis for contracts at Heathrow Airport (thus some had offside doors fitted too) - two of these are known to still exist in New Zealand; one as a caravan!!
 Fellow Essex independant (at that time) Hedingham also had at least one on a Leyland Leopard chassis.

 302 and its sisters initially operated primarily on Essex County Council contract routes 265 (Bulphan - Brentwood), 269 (Grays - Brentwood) and 372 (Grays to Orsett Hospital); though as with any bus company fleet, it would have worked any route the company operated.
-When it ended its days with Harris Bus at the end of 1996, it could usually be found on route 383 (Chadwell - Lakeside) - in direct competition with my Dart J317XVX!!
+When it ended its days with Harris Bus at the end of 1996, it could usually be found on route 383 (Chadwell - Lakeside) - in direct competition with my former Dart J317XVX!!

-As far as I’m aware, D302PEV is the third former Harris Bus vehicle in preservation - the first being Fred Lawrance’s very well presented Leyland PD3 BUF426C, and the other is my DAF double decker P337ROO
+As far as I’m aware, D302PEV is the third former Harris Bus vehicle in preservation - the first being Fred Lawrance’s very well presented Leyland PD3 BUF426C, and the other is DAF double decker P337ROO